themrleon/luckfox-pico-mini-b/README.md

 $ file fbdoom
 fbdoom: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, BuildID[sha1]=df3e06c85e09e42e47937815fa04090df95157f9, for GNU/Linux 3.2.0, stripped
 ```

+# Compilation inside pico
+Sometimes is just tricky or hard to cross-compile complex things, in thoses cases, you can use the pre-made Ubuntu image which already contains the toolchain and compile natively directly from the pico, will be slow but sometimes it's a sacrifice needed.

+> [!WARNING]
+> Ubuntu is running the kernel version **5.10.160**, which hasn't its headers available in the `apt`, the closest available is **5.15.x**, however I managed to compile a wifi driver successfully by 'faking' the **5.10.160** headers, installing **5.15** via `apt` then creating a symbolic link to the **5.15** headers folder:
+> ```bash
+> $ sudo apt install linux-headers-generic-5.15
+> cd /lib/modules
+> $ ln -s 5.15.0-156-generic/ 5.10.160
+> ```